mscroggs/24hourmaths/index.md

 30 October &ndash; 31 October 9pm &ndash; 9pm
 =============================================

 The 24 hour maths magic show is running from 21:00 GMT on Friday 30 October until 21:00 GMT on Saturday 31 October.
-You'll be able to watch it as a live YouTube stream on <a href="https://youtu.be/Uuqrh5sdK8g">Katie Steckles' YouTube channel</a>, and there'll be a text chat alongside to interact with the show and send messages of support.
+You'll be able to watch it as a live stream on Katie Steckles' YouTube channel (<a href="https://youtu.be/Uuqrh5sdK8g">first half</a>, <a href="https://youtu.be/6XTV6FWOfLg">second half</a>), and there'll be a text chat alongside to interact with the show and send messages of support.
 Follow <a href="http://www.twitter.com/24hmaths">@24hmaths on Twitter</a> for updates and reminders!

 There'll be a live transcript of everything being said in the show, running on a separate website.
 The link to the transcript will be posted in the YouTube description of the show before it starts.